mnmnotmail/website/biz-b2b.md

 The client retains all data sent and received by the user.
 The client also advances the UX of electronic correspondence in fundamental ways, by offering a fusion of email and the web.

+A TMTP site will optionally forward messages to email accounts to facilitate archiving, and integration with other IT systems, e.g. CRM.

 An open protocol is necessary because a single vendor can't satisfy the requirements of every market segment, or even all buyers within a segment.
 (Paul Graham, among many others, has called for [a better email protocol](http://www.paulgraham.com/ambitious.html){:target="_blank"}.)